SAWAN256/fMRI_MLT/readme.md

 ## Project title :
- Predicting the word from brain activity
+ Predicting the word from brain activity pattern

 ##Problem Description :
 Trying out different predictive models that will predict words corresponding to the fMRI scan observed when a person reads a noun from given set of words .